davidroberto/sylius-next-boilerplate-theme/README.md

 -- ignore payment selection step where only one payment method exists: TRUE -- the account verification is mandatory: false

+- This theme was created with only one payment method and shipping method.
+So if you want to test theme theme, keep only one payment method and one shipping method.You you have multiple ones, you have to implement the select logic by your own.

 - In your admin, foreach product, set the variant selection method to "Variant choice"

 - configure the nelmio cors bundle to match your next js frontend url